Cyrlyo/Data_Lake/README.md

 - `python main.py --demo`: will execute all the code (it takes about 1h30 in total)
 - `python main.py -a -d -o -f`: will download, format and import the datas on MariaDB & MongoDB
 - `python main.py -a --data_prep --demo`: will format data on MongoDB.
 This is one of the longest parts.
 We advise you not to do it if you only want to use the data on elasticsearch.
 The *posts_details_reduced* collection already has the data in the right format.
+- `python main.py -a --enable_merge --sample 1000000 --demo`: Will merge 1,000,000 documents from the 3 collections *posts*, *profile*, *location* of the *Instagram* database.
+Requires downloading, formatting, importing and preparing the data on MongoDB.

 ## Miscellaneous infos